thisWasFreeFinally/url-shortener/TASK.md

 allows customization for dedicated environments
-- when designing the solution please think about global scalability: what endpoints will be used the most, what might be a bottle neck, what could be a possible solution to identify problems
+- when designing the solution please think about global scalability: what endpoints will be used the most, what might be a bottle neck, what could be a possible solution to identify problems.

 Have fun with our coding challenge.
 If you have any questions, don’t hesitate to ask.